 But, as Henry Louis Gates, Jr., notes:

 When Texas fell and Granger dispatched his now famous order No. 3, it wasn’t exactly instant magic for most of the Lone Star State’s 250,000 slaves.
 On plantations, masters had to decide when and how to announce the news—or wait for a government agent to arrive—and it was not uncommon for them to delay until after the harvest.
 Even in Galveston city, the ex-Confederate mayor flouted the Army by forcing the freed people back to work.

-Justice prevailed, however, and the first African American community to formally celebrate their freedom was in Galveston, TX.
-Galveston was the site of the first public reading of the proclamation in the south, as well as the first community to celebrate the holiday now known as “Juneteenth,” so named for the date of the reading of the historic Proclamation.
+Justice prevailed, however, and one of the first African American communities to formally celebrate their freedom was in Galveston, Texas.
+Galveston was also likely the site of the first public reading of the proclamation in the South, as well as the first community to celebrate the holiday now known as Juneteenth, so named for the date of the reading of Granger’s General Order No. 3.

 Gates points out that taking ownership of the holiday was in itself a revolutionary move for the former slaves: “In one of the most inspiring grassroots efforts of the post-Civil War period, they transformed June 19 from a day of unheeded military orders into their own annual rite, ‘Juneteenth,’ beginning one year later in 1866.”
 Juneteenth celebrations declined by the early 1900s, but then saw a rise in popularity again in the 1960s with onset of the Civil Rights Movement.
 It became an official state holiday in Texas on January 1, 1980.